 Rule 50101: Student Conduct and Discipline, Sec.
-1, Standards of Conduct states: All students are expected and required to obey federal, state, and local laws; to comply with the Regents' Rules and Regulations, with The University of Texas System and institutional rules and regulations, and with directives issued by administrative officials of UT System or UT System institutions in the course of their authorized duties; and to observe standards of conduct appropriate for an academic institution.
+1, Standards of Conduct states: All students are expected and required to obey comply with the Regents' Rules and Regulations, with The University of Texas System and institutional rules and regulations, and with directives issued by administrative officials of UT System or UT System institutions in the course of their authorized duties; and to observe standards of conduct appropriate for an academic institution.